Preventing Homelessness Among Youth and Families with Children

 Details of the intervention

-Researchers are conducting a randomized evaluation to test the impact of case management and immediate financial assistance on homelessness prevention.
+Researchers conducted a randomized evaluation to test the impact of case management and financial assistance on homelessness prevention.

 Case Management + Access to Flexible Funds Group Access to Flexible Funds Only Group